 The famous regular guest

-Roald Dahl’s favorite room at The Strandhotel Fevik “306”
+Roald Dahl’s favourite room at The Strandhotel Fevik “306”

 Room in the new section

-We stayed in the new section in room 400 , an “Eikeli Suite” on the fourth floor.
+We stayed in the new section in room 400, an “Eikeli Suite” on the fourth floor.
 This penthouse suite has a sea-facing balcony with a dreamlike view over the beach and cove.
 The suits interior radiate New England Cottage style and atmosphere furnished exclusively with Rivièra Maison furnishings.
-It is tremendosuly relaxing laying in your comfortable bed with the windows open listening to the gentle surf on the beach and letting the soothing sound lull you to a perfect sleep.
+It is tremendously relaxing laying in your comfortable bed with the windows open listening to the gentle surf on the beach and letting the soothing sound lull you to a perfect sleep.

 The hotel is frequented by a good mix of young and old holiday and get-away couples and families predominately from Norway.
 It is also an enchanted and popular venue for wedding parties.
 The romantic setting caters for over 60 wedding parties a year.

 The hotel is extremely popular for wedding receptions.